 Curriculum for 4-Year MD Program in New Orleans, Louisiana

 The first two years of the medical school curriculum emphasize several basic sciences and their relevancy to clinical medicine.
 Clinical experiences, including required rotations with physicians, begin in the first year in courses such as Science and Practice of Medicine.
 This course has three components: computer based cases which will be assigned on a weekly basis in order to ensure that students develop early skills at clinical problem solving; small group discussion on issues important to the practice of medicine; clinical experiences in patient care settings and procedure laboratories where students learn to perform various clinical procedures such as lumbar punctures, intubations, etc. The second year of medical school utilizes an integrated approach to the teaching of basic science and pre-clinical courses within an environment that fosters a continued exposure to patient care.
-Clerkships begin in the third year, in which students rotate through the various clinical disciplines.
-In the fourth year, students are given several months for electives in addition to required rotations, such as Ambulatory Medicine and Acting Internships.
-Some of these rotations can be completed at the institutions associated with the LSU School of Medicine throughout the state or at other approved institutions outside the state or country.
+Clerkships begin in the third year where students have required rotations in various clinical disciplines.
+Most rotations are in New Orleans, but some students complete short rotations with LSUHSC School of Medicine faculty in Baton Rouge and Lafayette.
+In the fourth year, students have several months for elective rotations in addition to required rotations, in the ICU, emergency department and required Acting Internships.
+Some of these rotations can be completed at the institutions associated with the LSU School of Medicine around the state or at other approved institutions outside the state or country.

 Beginning in the fall of 2015, the LSU School of Medicine in New Orleans implemented a new curriculum for the pre-clerkship years (years 1 and 2).
 Our overall goals are to provide 1) more integrated teaching of basic and clinical sciences; 2) a greater emphasis on critical thinking and analytical skills; 3) additional experiences in clinical application of basic science principles; 4) additional teaching of certain topics such as cultural competence, health care systems, population medicine, quality of care issues, patient safety, and inter-professional practice, and 5) more time for exploration of clinical and/or research areas of interest.